PortosSatrop/trainmaster/README.md

 ```
 $ sudo apt-get update && sudo apt-get -y install python-rpi.gpio python-dev
 ```
-Note: If you encounter problems with the GPIO lib, install then python-dev and then manually install the rpi.gpio lib from here https://pypi.python.org/pypi/RPi.GPIO/
+Note: Only if you encounter problems with the GPIO lib, install then python-dev and then manually install the rpi.gpio lib from here https://pypi.python.org/pypi/RPi.GPIO/
 ```
 $ sudo python setup.py install